16n-faderbank/16n-faderbank.github.io/index.md

 All outputs are sent **simultaneously**.

-16n is built around a Teensy microcontroller, and is written in Arduino-style C++; you can edit it all through the Arduino IDE.
-You can easily configure options via a config file, or write your own firmware, if you prefer.
+16n is built around a Teensy microcontroller, and is written in Arduino-style C++.

+As of version 2.0.0, you can configure your 16n through a web-based UI.
+Here it is in action:

+VIDEO

 16n is **entirely open source**: the code is MIT licensed; the hardware is Creative Commons.
+You're free to make derivatives, or hack on the firmware yourself.

-The user guide is in the [main README](https://github.com/16n-faderbank/16n/blob/master/README.md).
+The user guide is on the [Github wiki for the project](https://github.com/16n-faderbank/16n/wiki), which is the primary source of documentation.

 ## Can you give me some examples of what people are doing with it?